ahmadabd/bing-wallpaper-ubuntu/README.md

 # bing-wallpaper
-This program download bing wallpaper and put it on ubuntu Desktop backgroung This program is written by Ahmad Abdollahzade .
-Use it , make it better and share it .
+This script download bing wallpaper and set it as ubuntu Desktop background.
+This program is written by Ahmad Abdollahzade .
+Use it , make it better and share it.

-it download http://www.bing.com/ wallpaper and put it on Desktop background.
+it download http://www.bing.com/ wallpaper and set it as ubuntu Desktop background.

 First run these commands on terminal :
     sudo apt update